 May emphasized that a “multi-layered defense system” is critical for hotel F&B outlets going forward.

-“That’s really the common language throughout all industries now as we look to promote safety because our traditional cleaning methods are critical and they’re needed.
+“That’s the really the common language throughout all industries now as we look to promote safety because our traditional cleaning methods now are critical and they’re needed.
 They have to continue but we need more because unfortunately the organisms are really smart.
 We will pass through this pandemic, but we have food borne pathogens and bacteria resistant pathogens so it requires adopting new technology,” she said, touting the effectiveness of light-based tools, for example.

 “We’ve been really putting in more different stations and putting in more effort with the team members to give that assurance to our guests so they can avoid those touchpoints,” she said.

 While Falgoust endorsed the aforementioned efforts, he bemoaned the heavy focus on COVID.

 “Those things are hugely important in our industry and always have been, but as we move forward I think all those things that happened with the protocols need to start to move into the background and not be at the forefront of what our experience is.
 It’s [COVID] still a hot button and it needs to be out there, but people need to know that’s [cleanliness] automatically what they’re going to experience.
 We need to get to a point where you don’t see the social distancing signs and it’s not so in your face,” he said.

 Meanwhile, the momentum of outdoor dining spaces continues to gain traction, according to Landestoy, particularly in warm weather regions such as the Caribbean and South America.

 “We’re maximizing in many of our properties the rooftops and balconies really taking use of that outdoor space and enjoying the nature.
 In my region there’s a lot of outdoor venues, we have that privilege,” she noted.

 Falgoust called the outdoor dining movement “kind of a no brainer” as he detailed some of the changes.